EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 ### 🎯 Project Objective
 The purpose of this work is to:

-- Highlight the connection between *linear algebra* 📚, *optimization* 📈, and *artificial intelligence* 🤖.
+- Highlight the connection between *linear algebra 📚* , *optimization 📈* , and *artificial intelligence 🤖* .

 - Demonstrate how the **Steepest Descent method** can be used to find the minimum of a function with two variables.